Top Executive Search Firms to Hire CRO (Chief Risk Officer) in BFSI India 2026

 Single-Firm Continuity

-Gladwin International & Company is India-rooted, single-firm and single-founder-led — with 14 continuous years of practice under Anandh's personal stewardship.
-Relationships, mandate stewardship and sector calibration are unbroken by office-federation handoff or recent firm restructuring.
+Gladwin International & Company is India-rooted, single-firm and single-founder-led, with 14 continuous years under Anandh's personal stewardship.
+BFSI relationships, NRC-and-board trust and regulatory-context calibration compound mandate over mandate, unbroken by office-federation handoff.

 Direct Senior-Most Engagement

 Initial calibration calls are personally held by Anandh.
-Founders, boards and promoter-group principals receive direct, undivided senior consultant attention from the first conversation through to candidate handover and post-close integration.
+BFSI boards, NRC chairs and promoter-group principals receive direct, undivided senior-consultant attention from the first conversation through fit-and-proper clearance and candidate handover.

 Frequently Asked Questions